mscottsewell/HP12c/README.md

 # HP12c Financial Calculator Simulator

-An educational web-based simulator of the HP12c Financial Calculator designed to help students learn how to use their real HP12c calculators.
-The simulator provides an exact replica of the calculator interface with a step-by-step recording system.
+A web-based educational simulator of the HP12c Financial Calculator with full RPN functionality, comprehensive financial calculations, and an interactive step-by-step recording system.
+Perfect for learning calculator operations before using the physical device.

 ## Features